systemd-cron/systemd-cron-next/README.md

 The project includes simple `crontab` command equivalent, which behaves like standard crontab command (and accepts the same main options), and runs `systemd-crontab-update` command after user crontab file update.
-Note, though, the systemd-crontab-update requires superuser priviledges, so `crontab` will fail if you don't run it as a supersuser.
-This is known bug and I'll address it in near future.
+Note, though, the systemd-crontab-update requires superuser priviledges, so `crontab` tries to run it under `sudo`, so if you are not allowed to run `systemd-crontab-update` via `/etc/sudoers` file, you can't update crontab timers.

 To control cron jobs, use `cron.target`, e.g. to start and enable cron after installation: